How to Measure Entity Resolution Rate: A Framework for CMOs

 What to do when the rate is low

 A low entity resolution rate is usually a taxonomy problem, a synonym problem, or a source-quality problem.
-That is the part operators like Christian Lehman need to care about.
-The fix is not “more AI.”
+My first move is almost never “add more AI.”
 It is better labels, tighter sameAs rules, and fewer ambiguous records.

 Start here: